 Do you receive government funding?

 No, Summit has received no government funding to date.
-Our work is funded entirely by generous donors, businesses, and foundations.
+Our work is funded entirely by generous donors, community organizations, businesses, and foundations.
+Thanks to our supporters, we are able to provide our dogs free of charge to qualified applicants.